 From Adelaide to Uluru

-The road trip from Adelaide to Uluru is a journey of 1602 km / 995 mi and 16:30 hours driving time as per the below map.
+The road trip from Adelaide to Uluru is a journey of 1602 km / 995 mi and 16:30 hours driving time per the map below.

 From Darwin to Uluru

-The road trip from Darwin to Uluru is a journey of 1964 km / 1220 mi and 19:30 hours driving time as per the below map.
+The road trip from Darwin to Uluru is a journey of 1964 km / 1220 mi and 19:30 hours driving time per the map below.

 However, if you plan to drive from the west or east coast of Australia on sealed roads, the trip will be a lot longer due to the location of the Stuart Highway as the only access road.
 Distances and driving times (without rest stops) are as follows.